Reading is one of many passions Victoria has. She is always one of the first people her friends ask when in need of a good book!

 3 Reasons I Enjoyed This Novel

-- Character development: Marcus was not the only one on display in regards to character growth.
-Most the characters in the novels faced some form of a moral dilemma that helped them grow further in ways that I imagine will have big effects on novels yet to come.
-Character growth and development is a major part of every story in my opinion and Harkness never fails to give every color of the rainbow in ways each character must move forward in their lives.
+- Character development: Marcus was not the only one on display in regard to character growth.
+Most of the characters in the novels faced some form of a moral dilemma that helped them grow further in ways that I imagine will have big effects on novels yet to come.
+Character growth and development are major parts of every story in my opinion and Harkness never fails to give every color of the rainbow in ways each character must move forward in their lives.

-- It's funny: Harkness never fails to give me a few stomach cramping laughs while reading her books.
-It's always those kinds of jokes that appear in the most inappropriate/spontaneous ways that make genuinely appreciate her as an author.
+- It's funny: Harkness never fails to give me a few stomach-cramping laughs while reading her books.
+It's always those kinds of jokes that appear in the most inappropriate/spontaneous ways that make me genuinely appreciate her as an author.
 After all, a good story should appeal to a wide range of emotions, and this novel definitely achieved that.

 Thank you for reading my review.
 Also, leave me some comments below on your thought whether it be on this book or one you think I may enjoy, all are welcome!

-Miracles should leave a mark, so we can remember how precious they are.— Deborah Harkness
+Miracles should leave a mark, so we can remember how precious they are.